nickbreslin/poseidons-command/README.md

 (( prompt for a confirmation ))
 (( setting))

--- check for what ships are out there.
+X -- check for what ships are out there.

 (( ship hit list / if it is sunk, update it))